LMK Meaning in Texting: What It Means and When to Use It

 LMK is one of dozens of abbreviations used in casual texting.
 Here are the ones you’re most likely to see alongside it.

 GRWM: “Get Ready With Me.”
 Popular on TikTok and YouTube as a content format, and used in texts to describe the act of getting ready before going out.
-You’ll often see “GRWM LMK when you’re ready to leave” in group chats.
+You’ll often see “GRWM, LMK when you’re ready to leave” in group chats.
 See GRWM meaning for the full breakdown.

 BFFR: “Be For Real.”
-Used to call out something unrealistic or express disbelief.
+Used to call out something unrealistic or to express disbelief.
 You’ll see it paired with LMK when someone is skeptical about plans.
 See BFFR meaning for usage examples.

 RIZZ: Slang for charm or charisma, used widely since 2022.
 It’s unrelated to LMK in function but appears constantly in the same casual conversations.
 See rizz meaning for the full story.

-NTM: “Not Too Much” or “Nothing Too Much” depending on context.
+NTM: “Not Too Much” or “Nothing Too Much,” depending on context.
 A low-key response to “what’s up.”
 See NTM meaning for examples.

 Knowing these gives you a working vocabulary for most casual texting scenarios.